dtcenter/MET/met/docs/Users_Guide/config_options.rst

     * MAXGAUSS    for the maximum value followed by a Gaussian smoother

-    * GEOG_MATCH  for the nearest grid point where the land/sea mask and geography criteria are satisfied.
+    * GEOG_MATCH  for the nearest grid point where the land/sea mask and geography criteria are satisfied

-    * HIRA        to use all neighborhood points to define a spatial ensemble of points in Ensemble-Stat.
+    * HIRA        for all neighborhood points to define a spatial ensemble (only in Ensemble-Stat)

     The BUDGET, FORCE, GAUSSIAN, and MAXGAUSS methods are not valid for interpolating to point locations.
 For grid-to-grid comparisons, the